-What time did you or are you supposed to administer vaccine during the day of vaccination?
+What time did you or are you supposed to administer the vaccine during the day of vaccination?

 You cannot just carry out vaccination at any time you feel on the due date.
 Vaccines are best applied in the cooler part of the day, either early in the morning or late in the evening.
 Vaccines are more effective during this part of the day.

-You may want to ask, why do I have to administer vaccine during the cooler part of the day?
+You may want to ask, why do I have to administer vaccines during the cooler part of the day?

-If you administer the vaccine during other parts of the day, most likely the sunny part, the birds themselves would have been stressed, either as a result of feeding or flying around or the sun intensity, there is a high percentage of vaccine failure and outbreak of the prevented diseases earlier enough.
+If you administer the vaccine during other parts of the day, most likely the sunny part, the birds themselves would have been stressed, either as a result of feeding or flying around or the heat stress, there is a high percentage of vaccine failure and outbreak of the prevented diseases earlier enough.
 Therefore, vaccination during the early part of the day has a high success rate.